Approval-Based Voting with Mixed Goods: EJR Notions and Rules

 Since $\floor{t} > t-1$ for every real number $t$, we have the following corollary.

 \begin{corollary} EJR-M implies EJR-1. \end{corollary}

-For indivisible-goods instances, EJR-1 reduces to indivisible-goods EJR, since for every positive integer $t$, the smallest integer greater than $t-1$ is $t$.
+For indivisible-goods instances, EJR-1 reduces to indivisible-goods EJR, since for every positive real number $t$, the smallest integer greater than $t-1$ is $\floor{t}$.
 On the other hand, for cake instances, EJR-1 is weaker than cake EJR.

-In the cake setting, Bei et al.~(2022) proved that the MNW rule satisfies cake EJR.
-However, in the indivisible-goods setting, the fact that MNW tries to avoid giving utility $0$ to any agent at all costs means that it sometimes attempts to help individual agents at the expense of large deserving groups.
+In the cake setting, \citet{BeiLuSu24} proved that the MNW rule satisfies cake EJR.
+However, in the indivisible-goods setting, the fact that MNW tries to avoid giving utility~$0$ to any agent at all costs means that it sometimes attempts to help individual agents at the expense of large deserving groups.
 This is formalized in the following proposition.

 \begin{proposition} For any constant $\beta \ge 0$, there exists an indivisible-goods instance in which no MNW allocation satisfies EJR-$\beta$. \end{proposition}